-Ledipasvir/sofosbuvir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic (lasting a long time) C (HCV) Infection in adults and in children 12 years of age and older or weighing at least 77 pounds (35 kg).
+Ledipasvir/sofosbuvir is a prescription medicine approved by the U.S. (FDA) for the treatment of chronic (lasting a long time) C (HCV) infection in adults and in children 12 years of age and older or weighing at least 77 pounds (35 kg).
 The medicine combines two drugs (ledipsavir and sofosbuvir) in a single pill.

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the sofosbuvir to treat chronic HCV infection in people also infected with HIV.

 In addition to recommendations for the medicine's use in treating chronic HCV infection, the guidelines and the guidance include recommendations on the of ledipasvir/sofosbuvir to treat acute HCV infection in HIV-infected individuals.
 Off-label use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used off-label.

 What should I tell my health care provider before taking ledipasvir/sofosbuvir?

 Before taking ledipasvir/sofosbuvir, tell your health care provider: